jasonclark1985/ocelot/README.md

 * **scope (String):** An optional property usually used to enable OpenId
 * **cookie-path (String):** Overrides the default cookie path, which is set to the path of the route.
 * **cookie-domain (String):** Overrides the default cookie domain, which is set to the domain of the route.
+* **user-profile-policy (Object):** This is a security policy that runs in Ocelot to filter out unwanted requests using the response from the profile service.
+ * **rules (Object[]):**  A set of rules.
+If any rule passes, the request is proxied.
+If not, a forbidden or redirect is returned.
+Think of the rules in text form: "user.roles includes admin" will allow the request through if the user profile response contains a user.roles array that contains the value "admin"
+  * **pathOperand (String):** A JSON path to a property within the profile response.
+  * **operator (String):** equals, equalsIgnoreCase, includes, inList
+  * **valueOperand (String):** A static value used to evaluate something in the profile response.
+ * **redirect (String):** If defined, Ocelot will give a redirect instead of a forbidden.

 Example environment variable backend:
 ```javascript